2win9s/Simple-Regex/README.md

 Character classes are handled with a handrolled bitmap specifically for UTF-8 code points (though it is optimised for ascii).

+To do list:
-To do list implement caching and look for other optimisations.
+1. Implement caching and look for other optimisations.
-Also benchmark against the standard library.
+2. Benchmark against the standard library.
+3. Benchmark the bitmap against the standard library bitset and unordered map